 I am busy right now, but in ten minutes I’ll be at your place.

 You can also use al momento, which means at the moment.

 Scusami, ma al momento ho molto da fare.

 Sorry, but I’ve got a lot to do at the moment.

-Subito is more commonly translated as at once! or now! when used as an exclamation (like a mother ordering their child to clean their room NOW).
+Subito is more commonly translated as at once! or now! when used as an exclamation (like a mother ordering her child to clean their room NOW).

-It’s not used as a translation for now in Italian with the meaning of “in the present time”.
+It’s not used as a translation for now in Italian to mean “in the present time”.

 Arrivo subito, dammi un minuto!

 I’m coming right now, give me a minute!